Tania-Maxwell/Tania-Maxwell.github.io/_pages/publications.md

 ### Journal Articles
 <br>

-**Maxwell TL**, Augusto L, Bon L, Courbineau A, Altinalmazis-Kondylis A, Milin S, Bakker MR, Jactel H, & Fanin N (Accepted).
-Effect of a tree mixture and water availability on soil nutrients and extracellular enzyme activities along the soil profile in an experimental forest.
+**Maxwell TL**, Augusto L, Bon L, Courbineau A, Altinalmazis-Kondylis A, Milin S, Bakker MR, Jactel H, & Fanin N (2020).
+Effect of a tree mixture and water availability on soil nutrients and extracellular enzyme activities along the soil profile in an experimental forest. _Soil Biology and Biochemistry_. <https://doi.org/10.1016/j.soilbio.2020.107864>

 **Maxwell TL**, Bazot S, Pinek L, Marmagne A, Laffont B, Vincent G, & Barthes L (Under Review).
 In situ fate of mineral N in the tree-soil-microorganism system before and after budburst in 20 year-old _Quercus petraea_.